-A cleaning schedule is in place and monitored on a regular basis by the Senior Premises Officer.
-Any issues regarding cleanliness should be reported to the Premises staff on the Every system.
+A cleaning schedule is in place and monitored on a regular basis by the Academy Manager/Trust Estates Lead/Estates and Compliance Manager /Milan Premdjy.
+Any issues regarding cleanliness should be reported to the premises staff in the usual manner.
 These will be logged and addressed appropriately.